jpverkamp/blog/content/reviews/books/Roger Zelazny/The Chronicles of Amber/3 - Sign of the Unicorn.md

 page_count: 192
 series_index: [3]
 ---
-In {{< goodreads book="Nine Princes in Amber" >}}, Corwin went from having no memories to learning he was a Prince of Amber, to trying to wrest the throne from his brother Eric--only to be blinded and thrown into prison.
+In [[Nine Princes in Amber]](), Corwin went from having no memories to learning he was a Prince of Amber, to trying to wrest the throne from his brother Eric--only to be blinded and thrown into prison.

-In {{< goodreads book="The Guns of Avalon" >}}, Corwin escapes off the Avalon in order to use jewelers' supplies to make guns to take back the throne from Eric--only to end up having to save Amber rather than attack it.
+In [[The Guns of Avalon]](), Corwin escapes off the Avalon in order to use jewelers' supplies to make guns to take back the throne from Eric--only to end up having to save Amber rather than attack it.

 <!--more-->

-In {{< goodreads book="Sign of the Unicorn" >}}, things really start getting weird...
+In [[Sign of the Unicorn]](), things really start getting weird...

 On one hand, we end up getting a much stronger sense for exactly who in Amber's ruling family is working with whom and what all they've done thus far.
 It turns out that Corwin and his brothers and sisters really are a bunch of conniving bastards (in some cases literally).
 It's the first time we've really seen all (or at least most) of them all in one place at the same time, which leads to a much different sort of book.
 It's interesting.

 On the other hand, not _that_ much actually happens.
 We're learning a lot more about the world(s), but mostly only answering questions from the previous two books.
 I want to know more about what's going on with that Black Road.
-Perhaps in {{< goodreads book="The Hand of Oberon" >}}?
+Perhaps in [[The Hand of Oberon]]()?

 Still worth finishing, but I'm starting to long for more.